dataflowg/dataflowg.github.io/_posts/2020-3-16-Lets-Convert-To-LabVIEW-NXG-Part-2.md

 > *"Hold my beer."*
 >    - LabVIEW NXG

 It's no secret that using LabVIEW NXG is slow.
-The minute long splash screen, the slow to respond mouse clicks, even the dependency check NXG performs before the run arrow can be clicked.
+The minute long splash screen, the sluggish response to mouse clicks, even the dependency check NXG performs before the run arrow can be clicked.
 But what about run-time performance?
 How does it compare to LabVIEW?

 It would be useful to try quantify the performance difference with LabVIEW 20xx before attempting any optimization.
 As a quick baseline, here's the CPU utilization of Dataflow DJ running under LabVIEW 2019, and under LabVIEW NXG 4.0.
 Both were run on the same Windows 10 virtual machine (though not at the same time).
 In both cases a single track is playing on deck 1 and no other audio effects active.
 Both are being run from the development environment, with debugging enabled on all VIs (where not inlined).